neelsoumya/Bangla-in-Latex-with-Overleaf/README.md

 ### Introduction

-Latex for Bengali and Latex overleaf for Bengali
+Latex for Bengali and Latex overleaf for Bengali and Bangla

 https://tex.stackexchange.com/questions/99606/how-to-write-bengali-in-latex